 What to Expect on your Whitetail Hunt in Manitoba

-We will have an early breakfast at the lodge, grab our lunches and gear for the day and we are off.
+An early breakfast in the lodge, grab your lunche and gear for the day and we are off.
 Travel to the stands is in the dark which will be via Truck, Atv's or Snowmobiles, pending conditions.
 You will have a radio to communicate with us and we pick you up shortly after legal shooting time.
 Bring WARM clothes and anything else compact to aid in a comfortable quiet sit.

 We have comfortable stands and will get you and your gear there with out you breaking sweat, but please prepare for some cold extremities, warm boots and mitts are a must.
 Unfortunately cold weather makes for the best deer action.
 Contact us for suggestions on appropriate gear as we have seen lots and know what doesn't work.
 We do however have a number of heated tree stand blinds and ground blinds.